MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-table-properties.md

 ms.author: solsen
 ---

-# Table and Table Extension Properties
+# Table, Table Fields, and Table Extension Properties

-The following topic lists properties that apply to the [Table Object](../devenv-table-object.md) and, in some cases, to the [Table Extension Object](../devenv-table-ext-object.md) as specified below.
+The following topic lists properties that apply to the [Table Object](../devenv-table-object.md) and table fields and, in some cases, to the [Table Extension Object](../devenv-table-ext-object.md) as specified below.

 |Property Name|Available for Table<br />  Extension Object|Applies to|
 |-------------|-----------|---------------------|